Red Hickey: NFL coaching career

 Despite having finished the 1948 NFL season as the team's second-leading receiver with 30 catches for 509 yards and seven touchdowns, Hickey retired and joined the Rams' coaching ranks on April 20, 1949, as ends coach.
 He remained in that capacity with the team for six seasons until resigning on December 12, 1954, along with his fellow assistants.
 The departure was the result of continued conflicts with head coach Hamp Pool.

 Hickey (L) on the staff of the 1953 Los Angeles Rams.

 Just over two weeks after leaving the Rams, Hickey was hired as a 49ers assistant under new head coach Red Strader, but after the team struggled during the 1955 season, Strader was replaced in favor of former 49er quarterback Frankie Albert.
 Hickey stayed as an assistant during the three years Albert handled sideline duties for the team, and in 1957, helped quarterback Y. A. Tittle and wide receiver R.C.
 Owens develop what became known as the "Alley-Oop" pass.
 The play was designed to take advantage of Owens's phenomenal leaping abilities and proved to be a success.

 When Albert resigned following the 1958 season, citing the constant fan abuse heaped on not only him, but his family, Hickey was promoted to head coach on December 16 and received a three-year contract.

-During that first season, the 49ers put up a stiff challenge to the defending champion Baltimore Colts, managing a tie for the Western Conference lead with two games to play.
+During that first season, the 49ers put up a stiff challenge to the defending champions Baltimore Colts, managing a tie for the Western Conference lead with two games to play.
 However, on December 5, the Colts broke the deadlock with a 34–14 victory and went on to capture another NFL title.

-The following season saw the team battle inconsistency for the first two-thirds of the campaign until Hickey unveiled his innovative new offense on November 27, when the 49ers faced the favored Colts.
-Hickey sought to find a way to combat the Colts' strong pass rush and reasoned that having the quarterback stand seven yards back behind the line of scrimmage in what he called the "shotgun formation" would give the signal caller more time to throw, as well as force adjustments by Baltimore's defense.
-The result was a shocking 30–22 upset, with third-string quarterback Bob Waters surprisingly using the formation to aid the team's running game.
-The team won three of its final four games to again finish 7–5 and seemed ready to challenge for greater things in 1961, with Hickey in place for the expected surge with a new three-year contract.
+The following season saw the team battle inconsistency for the first two-thirds of the campaign until Hickey installed a new offensive scheme on November 27, when the 49ers faced the favored Colts in Baltimore.
+In an attempt to quell their strong pass rush, Hickey had the quarterback stand seven yards back behind the line of scrimmage in what he called the "shotgun formation" that gave the signal-caller more time to survey the entire field and throw the ball.
+The expectation was that Colts would alter their defensive strategy.
+The result was a shocking 30–22 upset that saw the visitors roll up 356 yards without a turnover.
+The 49ers won three of their final four games to again finish 7–5, but this time appeared to be different with Hickey under contract for three years.